-Lisbon metro is cheap, secure and usually a swift method to travel around the capital.
-There are four metro lines, travelling on a total of 46km of track and supported by 55 metro stations.
-The lines are distinguished by colours, (Blue, Yellow, Green and Red) allowing you to cross the city from north to south or from east to west.
+Lisbon metro is cheap, secure, and usually a swift method to travel around the capital.
+There are four metro lines, traveling on a total of 46km of track and supported by 55 metro stations.
+The lines are distinguished by colors, (Blue, Yellow, Green, and Red) allowing you to cross the city from north to south or from east to west.

 How do you use the Metro in Lisbon?

 First of all, to gain access to the metro, you ought to buy a magnetic pass (Viva Viagem) worths €0.50 from a teller or at a station (displays are in English, Spanish and Portuguese).
 Then you must load this pass with a minimum of 3€, or multiplies of 5 up to 40€.
 It’s used by all of Lisbon’s urban and suburban public transport, and this includes the commuter ferries and trains to Sintra and Cascais.
 The card is valid for 12 months.

 Although the card is used by all of Lisbon’s public transport, it can only collect one type of fare (for example, a metro ticket, a train fare, or a 24-hour urban pass).
 The option around this is to use the “Zapping” credit.
 A zapping ticket allows credit to be charged to the Viva Viagem card, which can be used to pay for all public transport.
 This ticket is useful if you are going to use public transport, but are never going to use it enough to warrant the 24-hour unlimited ticket.
 The zapping fares are slightly cheaper than regular tickets; the metro is €1.40 instead of €1.50, the tram is €1.25 instead of €2.85.